carobarstad/IT2810-project-2/README.md

 React components such as the App itself, and smaller components like the button for toggling themes and showing favorites.
 Even though the module is integrated in React, it still needs to be installed using
 `npm install --save-dev react-test-renderer`.
-The test runner launches with npm test, and instructions are described after running.
+The test runner launches with `npm test`, and instructions are described after running.
 In short, ‘a’ is pressed to run all tests, and ‘u’ if some snapshots are outdated causing the test to fail and therefore needs to be updated.